South Carolina General Assembly

 (b) the parent of a current student of the LEA in which the allegation arose; or

-(b) response must be provided; and
+(b) response must be provided within thirty business days; and

 (D) The complainant or individual alleged to have violated Section 59-29-620 may file an appeal of the final written determination of an LEA with the State Board within fifteen calendar days after receiving the final written determination.